FlowRL: A Taxonomy and Modular Framework for Reinforcement Learning with Diffusion Policies: Benchmarking RL with Diffusion Policies

 \subsection{Experiment Setup}

 { }

 \paragraph{Benchmarks. }We select three complementary continuous control benchmarks that collectively span a wide range of task complexities and action dimensionalities.
-Gym-Locomotion \citep{gym} and DeepMind Control Suite (DMC) \citep{dmc} are both powered by the MuJoCo physics engine \citep{Todorov2012MuJoCoAP} and provide standard locomotion and balancing tasks widely used in the RL literature.
+Gym-Locomotion \citep{gym} and DeepMind Control Suite (DMC) \citep{dmc} are both powered by the MuJoCo physics engine \citep{Todorov2012MuJoCoAP} and provide standard locomotion and balancing tasks.
 IsaacLab \citep{isaaclab} provides GPU-accelerated robotic environments that support massively parallel simulation across diverse embodiments, including locomotion and manipulation tasks.
-We use Gym-Locomotion and DMC for off-policy and offline settings, and IsaacLab for on-policy settings.
+We use Gym-Locomotion and DMC for off-policy and offline settings due to their popularity in the literature, and IsaacLab for on-policy settings since it supports simulation at scale.
 The full list of tasks is provided in the Appendix~\ref{app:tasks}.

 \paragraph{Algorithms. } We evaluate representative \dprl methods from each guidance category in our taxonomy against strong Gaussian baselines.
 For online off-policy RL, we compare QSM \citep{qsm}, DACER \citep{dacer}, DPMD \citep{sdac}, SDAC \citep{sdac}, and QVPO \citep{QVPO} against SAC \citep{sac}.
-For online on-policy RL, we compare DPPO \citep{dppo}, GenPO \citep{genpo}, and FPO \citep{fpo} against PPO \citep{ppo}.
+For online on-policy RL, we compare DPPO \citep{dppo}, GenPO \citep{genpo}, and FPO++ \citep{yi2026flow} against PPO \citep{ppo}.
 For offline RL, we compare Diffusion-QL \citep{dql}, FQL \citep{fql}, DAC \citep{dac}, and BDPO \citep{bdpo} against IQL \citep{idql}.
 We also include reference scores of IDQL \citep{idql}, QGPO \citep{qgpo}, EDP \citep{edp} as a comparison.